aimat-lab/AutoSlurm/README.md

 ## Job templates

 `AutoSlurm` works by filling predefined bash script templates.
-All templates can be found in `./auto_slurm/configs/`.
+All templates can be found in the form of template config files in `./auto_slurm/configs/`.
 The default templates are summarized in the table below.
 Templates for other node types and new HPC clusters can easily be added by simply adapting one of the existing templates.

 <img src="./images/table.png" width="100%">
 <br><br>